giampaolo/giampaolo.github.io/content/blog/2025/psutil-drop-py27-support.md

 backports](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/setup.py#L76-L85).
-GitHub Actions could still be [tweaked](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/.github/workflows/build.yml#L77-L112) to run tests and produce wheels on Linux and macOS.
-Not on Windows though, for which we have to use a separate service (Appveyor).
+GitHub Actions could still be [tweaked](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/.github/workflows/build.yml#L77-L112) to run tests and produce 2.7 wheels on Linux and macOS.
+Not on Windows though, for which I had to use a separate service (Appveyor).
 Still, the amount of hacks in psutil source code necessary to support Python 2.7 piled up over the years, and became quite big.
 Some disadvantages that come to mind:

 * Having to maintain a Python compatibility layers like [psutil/_compat.py](https://github.com/giampaolo/psutil/blob/fbb6d9ce98f930d3d101b7df5a4f4d0f1d2b35a3/psutil/_compat.py).